 - Low Calorie.
 Much better than a protein bar in that sense and a lot fewer calories.
 It would also make a great snack or meal during the soft food and full liquids stage of sleeve-surgery recovery.

 - Variety.
 What I love about it is that I can use a variety of flavors of Jello, and it all works well.
-Above you see a photo for a sugar-free cherry Jello recipe.
+Above you see a photo of a sugar-free cherry Jello recipe.
 Below, I use orange jello to get a creamsicle like flavor.

 - Change it up.
 Use whatever type of sugar-free jello your family loves.

 - Heat the water until it's warm but not boiling.